 Now, if there is only one prominent feature in a set represented by only one animal, like a Black Tiger Set or a White Crane Set, are there any yin and yang.
 Yes, there are.
 In a Black Tiger Set or a White Crane Set, the forms of the Tiger or the Crane are represented as yin, and the applications of the Tiger or the Crane are represented as yang.
 Please note that here the comparison is between forms and applications, and not between the Tiger and the Crane.
 By convention, what is substantial is regarded as yin, and what is functional is regarded as yang.

 If we take only the forms or only the applications, there are also yin and yang.
 What is forceful and fast is regarded as yang, and what is gentle and slow is regarded as yin.
 For example, if we compare "Single Tiger Emerges from Cave" with "Black Tiger Steals Heart", the former is yin and the latter is yang.
-If we compare practicing just one Tiger or Crane pattern or the whole set to keep fit with practicing for combat, the former is yin and the latter yang.
+If we compare practicing just one Tiger or Crane pattern or the whole set to keep fit, compared with practicing for combat, the former is yin and the latter yang.